-The Career Development Center (CDC) is committed to educating students with career and life skills that will empower and assist them in their academic career, and with their transition from college to professional life.
+The Career Development Center (CDC) is committed to educating students with career and life skills that will empower and assist them in their academic career, and with their transition from university to professional life.
 The Center is student-focused, and offers individual counseling appointments and a broad range of career services.
-The CDC and Director's office are located in Rosary Hall and the Internship Coordinator/Career Counselor's office is located in Casey Hall.
+The CDC and Director's office are located in Rosary Hall.
 Services offered are:

-- Career Counseling and Advisement including assistance with choosing a major - Employment opportunities part and full-time - DCLink: an online job and internship portal with opportunities posted directly for Dominican College students and alumni - Internship guidance and assistance during the school year and in the summer - FOCUS 2 a self-paced, online career and education planning inventory which offers self-assessment in: work interests, values, personality, skills and leisure activities - Resume and cover letter assistance and job search support

-- Workshops on a variety of career-related topics - Interviewing skills development including videotaped and group mock interviews - Career Day a day geared towards having fun while learning career and life information - On-campus recruiting - Annual Career Fair, Internship Fair, and Healthcare Career Fair - · Graduate information and assistance - The Dress for Success clothes closet, stocked with professional clothing that students may borrow for interviews and professional meetings
+- Career Counseling and Advisement including assistance with choosing a major - Employment opportunities part and full-time - DCLink: an online job and internship portal with opportunities posted directly for Dominican University New York students and alumni - Internship guidance and assistance during the school year and in the summer - FOCUS 2 a self-paced, online career and education planning inventory which offers self-assessment in: work interests, values, personality, skills and leisure activities - · Resume and cover letter assistance and job search support - Workshops on a variety of career-related topics - Interviewing skills development including videotaped and group mock interviews - Career Day a day geared towards having fun while learning career and life information - · On-campus recruiting - Annual Career Fair, Internship Fair, and Nursing Career Fair - · Graduate information and assistance - The Dress for Success clothes closet, stocked with professional clothing that students may borrow for interviews and professional meetings